The information in this article is correct at the time of writing. Stay up to date with current guidance here.

 If you wear glasses, make sure your face covering fits snugly, advises optician, Andy Hepworth, who fits Optifog anti-fog spectacle lenses.
 “This allows air to flow out of the bottom or sides of the mask and away from your glasses,” he adds.

 How can I make my own face covering?

 There is a whole host of online tutorials on how to make your own fabric face coverings, along with companies that sell them.
 Those that are made with two layers of cotton cloth will suffice.

 The Government has produced a guide on how to make your own face covering and instructions on how to wear it here.

-To make one from a T-shirt, all you’ll need is an old T-shirt that you do not want anymore (ideally size small or extra small) and a pair of scissors.
-To make a sewn cloth face covering, you’ll need two 25cm x 25cm squares of cotton fabric, two 20cm pieces of elastic (or string or cloth strips), needle and thread, and scissors.
+To make a no-sew version from an old from a T-shirt (preferably in a small size), or make a sewn cloth face covering from two, 25cm x 25cm squares of cotton fabric and two 20cm pieces of elastic (or string or cloth strips).

 Like this article?
 Sign up to our newsletter to get more articles like this delivered straight to your inbox.

 In need of some positivity or not able to make it to the shops?
 Subscribe and enjoy Good Housekeeping magazine delivered directly to your door every month!